 The Jefferson County Attorney’s Office has scheduled an amnesty docket.
 This means Kentuckians with a bench warrant (a warrant issued from the judge’s bench), most often for failure to appear in court, can apply to have their warrant set aside and reschedule their case.
-The deadline to apply for amnesty is Tuesday, May 31, 2022.
-The dates for amnesty hearings are June 7, 8, and 9 at 1PM ET.
+The deadline to apply for amnesty is Friday, February 28, 2025.
+The dates for amnesty hearings are:

 What does “redocket” mean?